FK Slavoj Trebišov

 FK Slavoj Trebišov is a Slovak football team, based in the town of Trebišov.
 The club was founded in 1912.
 Club played Doxxbet liga in season 2014–2015.
 But they are relegated in the first season in Doxxbet liga.
 At the present time season 2015–16 they are playing 3.rd Slovak League.
-They was 6th. in the season 2015-16.
+They was 6th. in the season 2015–16.
 In season 2016/2017 club wins 3.
 Liga East.
-They are promoted to 2.
-Liga.
+They were promoted to 2.
+Liga and they competed in 2. liga until 2023-24 season.
+Then despite fact that the club ensured place for the 2. liga 2024-25 season (as finished 13th), the club have decided to withdraw from the 2. liga due to financial issues.

 Crest and colours

 Manufacturers and shirt sponsors

 The following table shows in detail FK Slavoj Trebišov kit manufacturers and shirt sponsors by year:

-Current squad
+Recent squad

-For recent transfers, see List of Slovak football transfers winter 2022–23.
+For recent transfers, see List of Slovak football transfers summer 2023.

 Notable players

 The following players had international caps for their respective countries.
 Players whose name is listed in bold represented their countries while playing for Slavoj.